pymedphys/pymedphys/docs/developer/documentation.rst

 type of documentation is called a docstring.
 However this documentation does also need to be available on the main documentation and it is exceptionally important that this isn't written twice.
-If it was written twice, as time goes on one may go out of date, or be in consitent with another.
+If it was written twice, as time goes on one may go out of date, or be in consitent with the other.
 It is also an extra unnecessary workload to maintain two sources of duplicated information.
 See the DRY programming philosophy for more on this.